-&lt;sup>288 UNGPs on Business and Human Rights in Belgium.
+290 UNGPs on Business and Human Rights in Belgium.
 State-Based Judicial Mechanisms and State Based Non judicial Grievance Mechanisms, with Special Emphasis on the Barriers to Access to Remedy.
 L. Lizarazo Rodríguez (2017)

-Several important findings arose from the analysis.
-Firstly, the B-NAP did not include specific actions to implement Pillar III.
-It only referred to the creation of a NHRI, and to some specific actions by the OECD NCP.
-In general, this corroborates the findings of assessments of NAPs from other countries, which also found a lack of attention for Pillar III.
+OECD NCP.
+In general, this corroborates the findings of assessments of NAPs from other countries, which also found a lack of attention for Pillar III291.
 Since 2017, few structural reforms were implemented in line with the UNGPs.
 Other reforms sought to increase the efficiency of state-based mechanisms in general, and benefit actual or potential victims of adverse impacts or abuses committed by companies.
 In general, the state-based mechanisms in Belgium are not framed in human rights terms and therefore claims related to human rights are not frequent.
-This finding coincides with the observation by the CESCR that the applicability of the ICESCR has been rarely invoked before the courts in Belgium.
-In fact, the reforms reported in Pillar III did not refer to the enforcement of human rights and even less to the implementation of the UNGPs.
+This finding coincides with the observation by the CESCR that the applicability of the ICESCR has been rarely invoked before the courts in Belgium.292 In fact, the reforms reported in Pillar III did not refer to the enforcement of human rights and even less to the implementation of the UNGPs.
 The following table summarises the findings of the analysis presented below.